Apr

 7:00 PM19:00

-Blatt + Blue: America
+Blatt + Blue: The Brutalist

 Join the moderated discussion in the Synagogue Zoom Room.
 The Zoom meeting ID is 918 583 7121, and the session will conclude at 8:00 p.m.
 If there is a film or broadcast you would like to screen, please call Richie Bolusky, Synagogue Program Director, at (918) 583-7121 with your suggestions.